CA326/BittorrentVisualizer/README.md

 - ~~Splitting the temporary download file into proper files is slow.
 We are also using a temporary file for single file torrents which is unnecessary, we will remove this in the future.~~ Fixed by using Java's nio classes rather than streams.

 #### 10th March 2014
-- Some concurrency issues when downloading multiple torrents.
+- ~~Some concurrency issues when downloading multiple torrents.~~ Fixed by using EventRelayer class